Remember when you had to sell a kidney to get your lactic acid fix (yes, I’m looking at you Sunday Riley Good Genes)?

 While it’s at it, it also acts as a humectant.
-In plain English, it attracts moisture from the air and dumps into the skin, infusing it with an extra dose of moisture that softens it and plumps it up.
+In plain English, it attracts moisture from the air and dumps into your skin, infusing it with an extra dose of moisture that softens it and plumps it up.

 This makes lactic acid a gentler option for anyone with sensitive or dehydrated skin.

 Dry or sun-damaged skin?
-I’d stick to glycolic acid (it’s a little more effective at treating the signs of aging) but if you’re looking for a gentler option, this will do.
+I’d stick to glycolic acid (it’s a little more effective at treating the signs of aging).
+But if you’re looking for a gentler option, this will do.

 Oily skin?
 Don’t go anywhere near it.
-I don’t care what brands say, lactic acid CAN’T unclog the pores.
+I don’t care what brands say, lactic acid CAN’T unclog pores.
 That’s a job for salicylic acid.
 Stray from it at your peril.

 Hyaluronic acid has something in common with lactic acid: they’re both moisture magnets.
 But hyaluronic acid goes a step further in the hydration department: it attracts and binds to the skin up to 1000 times its weight in water!

 This is what makes The Ordinary Lactic Acid 10% + HA 2% so wonderful for dehydrated skin.
 It plumps up its hydration levels a few notches, making skin softer and plumper.

 The best part?
 It works well both in high and low humidity conditions. 😉